-Registers an extension's global variable that can contain Racket pointers.
+Registers an extension's global variable that can contain Racket pointers (for the current place).
 The address of the global is given in ptr, and its size in bytes in size.

 In addition to global variables, this function can be used to register any permanent memory that the collector would otherwise treat as atomic.
 A garbage collection can occur during the registration.